Skip To Content

 This Q&A is written to address some of the most common questions HR Services continues to receive.

-Q: Did the PFRD change?
+Q: Has the PFRD changed?

 Q: How do I determine the first day of instruction?